wbuchanan/crossvalidate/README.md

 ```

 ## TODO
-- [x] Test whether the `noall` option is present when using a training
-proportion of 1 and k > 1 folds.
-Will need to pass the `noall` option for the
-user or throw an error message requiring them to do it.
-- [x] Add additional examples to the xv help file and xvloo helpfile.
-- [x] Add information about the split proportions to xv and xvloo.
-- [x] Remove requirement for pstub and if pstub or split are provided have that
-trigger the retain option automatically for users
-- [x] Add some additional clarification about the retain option.
 - [ ] Standardize language in help files
-- [x] Finish writing test cases for Mata functions
 - [ ] Finish writing test cases for ADO commands
-- [x] Update the syntax information in the README to match the current state of
-the commands
-- [ ] Consider rolling version back to 14.2; running tests on the old MBP showed
-passing results across the board

 # libxv